huggingface/accelerate/docs/source/basic_tutorials/troubleshooting.md

 ## Hanging code and timeout errors

-If your code seems to be hanging for a significant amount time, a common cause is mismatched shapes of tensors on different devices.
+If your code seems to be hanging for a significant amount time on a distributed setup, a common cause is mismatched shapes of tensors on different devices.

-When running scripts in a distributed fashion, functions such as [`Accelerator.gather`] and [`Accelerator.reduce`] are necessary to grab tensors across devices to perform operations on them.
-These (and other) functions rely on `torch.distributed`, which requires that tensors have the **exact same shape** across all processes for it to work.
+When running scripts in a distributed fashion, functions such as [`Accelerator.gather`] and [`Accelerator.reduce`] are necessary to grab tensors across devices to perform operations on them collectively.
+These (and other) functions rely on `torch.distributed` performing a `gather` operation, which requires that tensors have the **exact same shape** across all processes.
 When the tensor shapes don't match, you will experience handing code, and eventually hit a timeout exception.

 If you suspect this to be the case, use Accelerate's operational debug mode to immediately catch the issue.